The Paris Saint-Germain defender believes supporters should not be so expectant, as Mano Menezes' young side build towards World Cup 2014

 The narrow 1-0 victory over South Africa was overshadowed by barracking from supporters unhappy with Mano Menezes' team, following on from a disappointing Olympic final defeat to Mexico.

-Ahead of Brazil's double header against Iraq and Japan, the former AC Milan star appealed to fans to get behind the five-time World Cup winners.
+Ahead of Brazil's double header against Iraq and Japan, the former AC Milan star appealed to fans to get behind the five-time World Cup winner.

-However, Silva conceded the squad would have to cope if more protests materialised during the friendly matches being staged in Sweden and Poland, as their build-up to hosting World Cup 2014 continues.
+However, Silva conceded the squad would have to cope if more protests materialized during the friendly matches being staged in Sweden and Poland, as the buildup to hosting World Cup 2014 continues.

 "We need to know how to deal with it all and to try to listen less," he stated.